khoff3/inflaction_calculator/README.md

 * Standard Auction Values come from ETR at the moment but could easily be extracted from any rankings

-* PLayer name mappings are known anomolies when running the fuzzy matching.
+* Player name mappings are known anomolies when running the fuzzy matching.
 Sleeper does not have any suffixes

 # How to Run

 * Open and execute the 'trial_backend.py' file

 * Go to specified endpoint for flask app

 # Example Output